RestSharp is a popular library for .Net that allows us to act as clients to consume a REST API.

 }

 As we can see, the code developed with RestSharp is much more concise, simple, and maintainable.
-The difference would be even greater if we were using advanced functions such as authentication or serialization.
+The difference would be even greater if we were using advanced features like authentication or serialization.

-Of course, if we run the code, we will see in the command prompt the same results as in the previous post, demonstrating that everything works correctly, as well as in the NodeJs console, where we see that the requests are received and responded to properly.
+Of course, if we run the code, we will see the same results in the command console as in the previous post, demonstrating that everything works correctly, as well as in the NodeJs console, where we see that the requests are received and responded to appropriately.

-In summary, RestSharp is a very popular and interesting library that greatly simplifies our work as a client with Rest API from .Net applications.
+In summary, RestSharp is a very popular and interesting library that greatly simplifies our work as a client with REST APIs from .Net applications.

-RestSharp is Open Source, and all its code is available at the following link https://github.com/restsharp/RestSharp.
-It is advisable to consult the abundant documentation about the library on the project’s website https://restsharp.dev/
+RestSharp is Open Source, and all its code is available at the following link: https://github.com/restsharp/RestSharp.
+It is advisable to consult the extensive documentation about the library on the project’s website: https://restsharp.dev/

-It is available as a Nuget package so we can easily add it to our project.
+It is available as a NuGet package, so we can comfortably add it to our project.
 It is available for .Net Framework and .Net Standard.